om3rta/Halo5-Notifier/README.md

 Running:

-Add your api key to the api_key variable in run.py, then just run 'Python run.py "player name"' from wherever you clone the repository.
+You'll need an api key for the Halo Api.
+You can get an api key by signing up for a free developer account at https://developer.haloapi.com.
+Once you have your api key, run "python run.py" from wherever you've cloned or downloaded the repository to.

-You can get an api key by signing up for a free developer account at https://developer.haloapi.com
+You will first be prompted to provide a user to track, then you will be prompted to provide your api key.
+After that, you're all set :)